01 of 11

 The kids may be back in school, but there are still plenty of opportunities to get away for a while.
-Fall offers a slew of fantastic options for family getaways, from colorful autumn leaf drives to weekend escapes and Halloween fright nights.Continue to 2 of 10 below.
+Fall offers a slew of fantastic options for family getaways, from colorful autumn leaf drives to holiday weekend escapes and Halloween fright nights.Continue to 2 of 11 below.

 Make the Most of Long Holiday Weekends

 In the fall, there are several long holiday weekends when the kids are out of school.
-The long weekends around Columbus Day, Veterans Day, and Thanksgiving provide great opportunities to score some much-deserved R & R with a family getaway.
-Choose a family-friendly resort, plan a mini road trip, or head to a big city.
+The long weekends around Columbus/Indigenous Peoples' Day, Veterans Day, and Thanksgiving provide great opportunities to score some much-deserved time away with your family.
+Choose a family-friendly resort, plan a mini road trip to explore the countryside or head to a big city for some museum hopping.

-Turn Veterans Day into a teachable moment for kids, highlighting the value of peace and the sacrifices of the servicemen and women who fought and died for us.
 If you're close enough to the Washington, D.C., area, take in Arlington National Cemetery and the powerful Vietnam Veterans Memorial.
-If you live in or near the South, how about a day in Charleston, South Carolina, visiting the Patriots Point Naval and Maritime Museum, where kids can actually climb aboard retired military vessels and aircraft like the famed WWII USS Yorktown.
-Spend a second day discovering the history and charm of Charleston, founded in 1670, and you have a getaway for everyone in the family....
-Another option: Visit a Civil War memorial, like the Gettysburg Battlefield in Pennsylvania, where nearly 9,000 soldiers died as Union armies defeated those of the Confederacy.
-The battle inspired President Abraham Lincoln's great Gettysburg Address four months later in November 1863, in which he reaffirmed the principles of equality espoused by the US Declaration of Independence in 1776.Continue to 3 of 10 below.
+If you live in or near the southern states, how about a day in Charleston, South Carolina, visiting the Patriots Point Naval and Maritime Museum, where kids can actually step aboard retired military ships like the famed WWII aircraft carrier, USS Yorktown.
+Spend a second day discovering the history and charm of old town Charleston, founded in 1670, and you have a special getaway for everyone in the family.

 Take a Colorful Fall Foliage Drive